ivotron/blackswan-position-popper/paper/paper.md

 _practical_ reproducible research.
-In a nutshell, Black Swan enables the agile delivery of software created in universities and other research institutions, significantly accelerating technology transfers between research and operation.
+In a nutshell, Black Swan enables the agile delivery of software created in universities and other research institutions, significantly accelerating technology transfers between research and operational environments.

 This paper is organized as follows. @Sec:motivation expands on the need for Black Swan, while @Sec:components presents the components of the proposed platform and how they address the current gaps.
 @Sec:cases illustrates the utility of the platform by describing use cases where Black Swan would be used.
-We close with how related software (@Sec:related) and Challenges (@Sec:challenges).
+We discuss related software in
+@Sec:related and Challenges in @Sec:challenges.

 [^name]: Black swans are typically used to illustrate the concept of
 falsifiability: the statement "all swans are white" is proven false